e-conomic/Rest-Demo-Console/README.md

 Demos the use of the e-conomic rest api (https://restapi.e-conomic.com).

-Try it out here: http://e-conomic.github.io/e-conomic-rest-demo
+Try out the Demo Console here: http://e-conomic.github.io/e-conomic-rest-demo